-The classic forest loop — 45–55 km of pine, gravel and a waffle stop at Kikutstua
+The classic forest loop — 45 km of pine, gravel and a waffle stop at Kikutstua.
+Easy on an e-bike.

 Ring 4 is one of Oslo's great cycling institutions — a classic loop through the Nordmarka forest that local riders have been doing for generations.
 The name refers to the fourth ring of trails radiating out from the city, and it's the one that strikes the perfect balance between wild forest riding and manageable distance.

-Your guide picks you up at your hotel and rides with you to the forest — the entry point into Nordmarka depends on where you're staying, so the route adjusts accordingly.
+You meet your guide at Sognsvann, the end of metro line 5 — a 20-minute ride from the centre, where the forest begins right at the station.
 Once in, the trees close in immediately.
 The route heads north through stands of pine and silver birch, following gravel forest roads that are smooth enough to roll at speed but varied enough to keep things interesting.
 Expect a couple of proper climbs — both well rewarded with long, flowing descents.

 Halfway around you'll pass Kikutstua, a traditional Norwegian mountain cabin that serves waffles and coffee.
 We stop here for a well-earned break before descending south through Sørkedalen and finishing back in the city.